 Here are some of the screenshots of this distribution.

 Yes, it is free to download and use.
 The upgrades are also free because Linux Mint is a free and open-source operating system.

-Among all the Linux operating systems, Linux Mint is the best for beginners.
-If you are planning to kick-start your Linux journey, this is a perfect distro to start with.
+Linux Mint is the best for beginners among all the Linux operating systems.
+If you are planning to kick-start your Linux journey, this is the perfect distro to start with.